 Cavity Wall Insulation

 Some local authorities actually supply home cavity wall insulation for free.
 Yes, free.
-If you’ve never looked into the money saving and heat saving benefits of cavity wall insulation, check with your local authority whether or not your home qualifies for free instillation.
+If you’ve never looked into the money-saving and heat-saving benefits of cavity wall insulation, check with your local authority whether or not your home qualifies for free installation.
 The process is simple enough, and well worth the investment if you don’t qualify for the free treatment.
 Holes are drilled at specific locations on both the inside and outside of your home and the insulation material is pumped into the cavities in your walls.
-However, if I were to give you one word of warning, watch out for exactly where the installation staff plan to drill the holes – in other words, be prepared for a little bit of a DIY tidy up when the job is complete (unless, of course, you prefer the look of small holes in your exterior brick work and interior décor … no?
+However, if I were to give you one word of warning, watch out for exactly where the installation staff plan to drill the holes – in other words, be prepared for a little bit of a DIY tidy up when the job is complete (unless, of course, you prefer the look of small holes in your exterior brickwork and interior décor … no?
 Thought not).

 Windows and Doors – Sale Now On (probably)